MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

 :::row-end:::
 ---

-Use the [Competing Consumers pattern](/azure/architecture/patterns/competing-consumers) to distribute incoming tasks across multiple multiple instances of your decoupled services to process messages from the queue.
+Use the [Competing Consumers pattern](/azure/architecture/patterns/competing-consumers) to distribute incoming tasks across multiple instances of your decoupled services to process messages from the queue.
 This allows for load balancing and increases the system's ability to handle concurrent requests.
-Set up auto-scaling policies for the decoupled services to dynamically adjust the number of instances based on the workload.
-This pattern is suitable when the order of messages is not critical, malformed messages do not disrupt the queue, and processing is idempotent.
+Set up autoscaling policies for the decoupled services to dynamically adjust the number of instances based on the workload.
+This pattern is suitable when the order of messages isn't critical, malformed messages don't disrupt the queue, and processing is idempotent.
 If one worker fails to handle a message, another must be able to process it without errors, even if the message is processed multiple times.
 To implement the Competing Consumers pattern, follow these recommendations:

 - *Handle concurrent messages.* When receiving messages from a queue, ensure that your system is designed to handle multiple messages concurrently.
 Set the maximum concurrent calls to 1 so a separate consumer handles each message.

-- *Disable prefetching.* Disable message prefetching of messages so consumers fetching messages only when they are ready.
+- *Disable prefetching.* Disable message prefetching of messages so consumers fetching messages only when they're ready.

 - *Use reliable message processing modes.* Use a reliable processing mode, such as PeekLock (or its equivalent), that automatically retry messages that fail processing.
 This mode enhances reliability over deletion-first methods.

 - *Implement error handling.* Route malformed or unprocessable messages to a separate, dead-letter queue.
 This design prevents repetitive processing.
 For example, you can catch exceptions during message processing and move the problematic message to the separate queue.

-- *Handle out-of-order messages.* Design consumers to is capable of processing messages that arrive out of sequence.
+- *Handle out-of-order messages.* Design consumers to process messages that arrive out of sequence.
 Multiple parallel consumers means they might process messages out of order.

-- *Scale based on queue length.* Services consuming messages from a queue should auto-scale based on queue length.
-This allows for efficient processing of spikes of incoming messages.
+- *Scale based on queue length.* Services consuming messages from a queue should autoscale based on queue length.
+Scale-based autoscaling allows for efficient processing of spikes of incoming messages.

 - *Use message-reply queue.* If the system requires notifications post-message processing, set up a dedicated reply or response queue.
 This divides operational messaging from notification processes.

 - *Use stateless services.* Consider using stateless services to process requests from a queue.
-This allows for easy scaling and efficient resource usage.
+It allows for easy scaling and efficient resource usage.

 - *Configure logging.* Integrate logging and specific exception handling within the message processing workflow.
 Focus on capturing serialization errors and directing these problematic messages to a dead letter mechanism.
 These logs provide valuable insights for troubleshooting.
 For example, the reference implementation uses a stateless service on Azure Container App to process ticket-rendering requests from an Azure Service Bus queue.
 It configures a queue processor with: